taskworld/prescript/docs/guide/tutorial.md

 * We learned how to run tests in **interactive development mode** and **non-interactive mode**.
 * We learned how to generate an **test report** using Allure.

+The next section will dive into more details about writing tests in prescript.
+There, you will learn how to, for example, define **nested steps**, or use a page object pattern for a **cleaner test code.**